-Between 1849 and 1850, two seminal events occurred which put John Brown on the path to Harpers Ferry and becoming an American legend.
+Between 1849 and 1850, two seminal events occurred which put Brown on the path to Harpers Ferry.
 One was a failed attempt to compete with large wool producers that bankrupted his business and the other was the passage of the Fugitive Slave Act.
-The law imposed penalties on those who aided run-away slaves and mandated that authorities in free states must return slaves who tried to escape.
-In response, John Brown founded The League of Gileadites, a militant group dedicated to prevent slaves’ capture.
+The law imposed penalties on those who aided runaway slaves and mandated that authorities in free states must return slaves who tried to escape.
+In response, Brown founded The League of Gileadites, a militant group dedicated to preventing slaves’ capture.

 The raid on Lawrence and the massacre at Pottawatomie set off a brutal guerrilla war in Kansas.
 By the end of the year, over 200 people had been killed and property damage reached into the millions of dollars.

-John Brown planned to build a force of between 1500 and 4000 men.
+Brown planned to build a force of between 1,500 and 4,000 men.
 But internal squabbles and delays caused many to defect.
-In July, 1859, Brown rented a farm, five miles north of Harpers Ferry, known as the Kennedy farmhouse.
-He was joined by his daughter, daughter-in-law, and three of his sons.
+In July 1859, Brown rented a farm, five miles north of Harpers Ferry, known as the Kennedy farmhouse.
+He was joined by his daughter, daughter-in-law and three of his sons.
 Northern abolitionist supporters sent 198 breech-loading, .52 caliber Sharps carbines, known as “Breecher’s Bibles.”
 Over the summer, Brown and members of his family quietly lived in the farmhouse while he recruited volunteers for his raid.